ronzyfonzy/glowify/README.md

 # Glowify

-Glowify is a service that enables gamification of GitKraken Glo Bords.
+Glowify is a service that enables gamification of GitKraken Glo Boards.
 You define a Listen and Publish board and each user event done in the Listen board will be processed by Glowify.
 After the event is processed Glowify will post the results to the Publish board in form of levels (columns), user points (cards) and achievements (labels).

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)